 Valerian

 Probably the most well-known herb for sleep, valerian works by calming the nerves and relaxing the muscles.
-Since it’s often described as smelling like dirty socks, take it “down the hatch” as a dropperful of tincture or a 500-mg capsule rather than sipping it as a tea.
+Since it’s often described as smelling like dirty socks, take it “down the hatch” as a dropperful of tincture or a 500-mg capsule rather than sipping it as tea.
 Keep in mind that for some people, valerian has a stimulating effect; try it on a weekend, just in case.
 You’ll know quickly whether valerian works for you.
-If you’re taking sedatives or medicine for depression or anxiety, use valerian only under the guidance of a health-care professional.
+If you’re taking sedatives or medicine for depression or anxiety, use valerian only under the guidance of a healthcare professional.

 Melatonin